5.3.4 Adoption Support

 Payment to adoptive parents may be made in the following ways:

-- Regular payments (previously referred to as Adoption Allowances) - which will be based upon the age of the child and calculated as agreed from time to time by the local authority;
+- Regular payments - which will be based upon the age of the child and calculated as agreed from time to time by the local authority;

 Financial support cannot generally include the “reward” element which may be payable to foster carers and neither will payments be made so as to provide an income.
 However, payments may be paid above the usual level where it is regarded as necessary to ease the transition from foster care to adoption.
 Generally such additional payments can be paid for a period of two years although in exceptional circumstances, additional payments may be paid for a longer period.

 N.B.
-Support provided under Section 9.2, Criteria (v) and any other lump sum payment will not be subject to an assessment of means.
+Support provided under Section 10.2, Criteria (v) will not be subject to an assessment of means.
 However, payments in special circumstances may be means tested.

-As part of this assessment, the adopters should be asked to complete a Financial Assessment Form (Adal 1) and the completed form should be forwarded to the Post Adoption Support Administrator, who will send it to the Financial Department to calculate the level of financial support
+As part of this assessment, the adopters should be asked to complete a Financial Assessment Form (Adal 1) and the completed form should be forwarded to the Central Business Support Team, who will send it to the Finance Department to calculate the level of financial support.

 The adopters will be sent written notification setting out the decision to provide financial support.
 This will include the amount and terms of the support and information about annual reviews.